codeanticode/andrescolubri.net/collections/_projects/18_metric.md

 ---
 layout: page
-title: Metric Spaces (2015)
+title: Metric Spaces
+banner: metric.jpg
 description: Visualization of search paths in data space
-permalink: /artprojects/metric
+permalink: /projects/metric
 ---

 Metric Spaces is a visualization of the search trajectories of users of the visual exploration tool [Mirador](https://fathom.info/mirador/){:target="_blank"}.
 As the user navigates through the